Alan-Bushell/la-cocina-del-diablo/README.md

 ##### Code Institute
   - Course content for portfolio project 4 helped greatly in being able to complete this project.
   - I found the walkthroughs informative and well paced.
+  - Initial structure based heavily on the CI walkthrough until I got more comfortable with the framework and started to make it my own.
+  - Some legacy code regarding nav remains.

 [Back to Top of page](#contents)